33 Best Things to Do in Oaxaca City Mexico (2026): Food, Culture & Day Trips

 So what Toledo did was to call for a peaceful protest in front of the location where it would open and have people eat Tamales to express the unconformity towards having that fast food place there.

-This cultural center has 5 exhibition rooms, 3 library rooms, a patio with endemic plants, a coffee shop, and a regional food restaurant.
+This cultural center has 5 exhibition rooms, 3 library rooms, a patio with endemic plants, a coffee shop, and a restaurant serving regional cuisine.

 To go into IAGO, there is no cost, and it opens at 9:00 am.